psas/tsar-hardware/README.md

 This board communicates with the BB-AI over UART and controls the valves.
 The processor is a STM32F0 using a Nucleo-board.

-For more information on the software for this board please see [Actuator Controller Code](https://github.com/psas/tsar-software/tree/master/actuator-controller)
+For more information on the software for this board please see [Actuator Controller Code, Firmware](https://github.com/psas/tsar-software/tree/master/Actuator%20Controller%20Firmware) and [Actuator Controller Code, Test](https://github.com/psas/tsar-software/tree/master/Actuator%20Controller%20Test)

 ### [Tsar Sensor Front End](https://github.com/psas/tsar-hardware/tree/master/tsar_SensorFrontEnd)